 There are some diseases which can sometimes affect French Bulldogs that we can use health screening to avoid.

-They can also suffer from a disease called Von Willebrand’s Disease, which is similar to haemophilia in humans.
+- They can also suffer from a disease called Von Willebrand’s Disease, which is similar to hemophilia in humans.

 So, several of these health problems can be avoided or reduced by sensible puppy purchasing.

-Unfortunately, other issues are so ingrained into the body structure of the breed that they are almost impossible to avoid if you want that type of dog.
+Unfortunately, other issues are so ingrained into the body structure of the breed that they are impossible to avoid.

 French Bulldogs all suffer from a form of dwarfism called chondrodystrophy.

-Chondrodystrophy creates features are all considered desirable by breeders, but this characteristic appearance comes at a price.
+Chondrodystrophy creates features that are considered desirable by breeders, but this characteristic appearance comes at a price.